revbayes/revbayes.github.io/tutorials/fbd/index.md

 Next, we can click over to the **Trace** window.
 This window shows us the samples for a given parameter at each iteration of the MCMC.
-The left side of the chain has a shaded portion that has been excluded as “burn-in”.
-Samples taken near the beginning of chain are often discarded or “burned” because the MCMC may not immediately begin sampling from the target posterior distribution, particularly if the starting condition of the chain is far from the region of highest posterior density.
+The left side of the chain has a shaded portion that has been excluded as "burn-in".
+Samples taken near the beginning of chain are often discarded or "burned" because the MCMC may not immediately begin sampling from the target posterior distribution, particularly if the starting condition of the chain is far from the region of highest posterior density.
 Figure {% ref tracer_extinction_rate_trace_short %} shows the